 About the author

-Blog post by Joanne Nye, Torehill’s head of digital.
+Blog post by Joanne Nye, Torehill’s chief strategist.
 She has over 20 years’ experience in web development projects including the Tesco Bank launch, Zurich Financial Services and Espirito Santo Investment Bank.
 She launched her own e-commerce business in 2009 and uses her learnings from the experience to benefit Torehill’s clients.

 Torehill is a marketing strategy consultancy which works with promising tech startups.
 Torehill’s team includes CIM & MBA trained marketers with between 10–20 years’ experience.
 Our backgrounds cover London’s premier advertising agencies, PLCs and high-profile start-ups.
 By focusing on understanding the market, customer pain points and competitive environment our consultants help start-ups succeed.
 Our consultancy services encompass marketing strategy, branding, marketing communications, campaign planning, website development, digital marketing, PR, SEO and content.
 Torehill develops Magento Open Source (formerly Community Edition) ecommerce websites.